jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-7-susy-qm.md

 parent_section: null
 ---

-# Section 4.7: Supersymmetric Quantum Mechanics

-> The solvability of quantum mechanical potentials is not accidental—it emerges from a hidden algebraic structure that pairs Hamiltonians and transforms spectral problems into algebraic ones.
+The solvability of quantum mechanical potentials is not accidental—it emerges from a hidden algebraic structure that pairs Hamiltonians and transforms spectral problems into algebraic ones.

 ## Introduction